yuvalbennaim/simpleton-state-manager/README.md

 ### Setting a Model

-Models are any Javascript Entity (Object, Array, Fucntion or primitive) Whether you construct a new Model, or obtain it from an API call or by any other means you use the SimpletonStateManager to register this Model with a **unique name**.
+Models are any JavaScript Entity (Object, Array, Function or primitive) Whether you construct a new Model, or obtain it from an API call or by any other means you use the SimpletonStateManager to register this Model with a **unique name**.
 Be advised, there is no "updateModel" operation.
 Registering a new Model with the same name will overwrite the existing Model and notify all subscribers.